Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 What is IRMAA?

-Medicare beneficiaries who earn over $97,000 a year – and who are enrolled in Medicare Part B and/or Medicare Part D – pay the income-related monthly adjusted amount (IRMAA) – a surcharge added to the Part B and Part D premiums.
-The threshold for IRMAA surcharges was quite a bit lower in 2022 (it started at $91,000), but it grew for 2023, due to inflation.
+Medicare beneficiaries who earn over $106,000 a year2 and who are enrolled in Medicare Part B and/or Medicare Part D – pay the income-related monthly adjusted amount (IRMAA), which is a surcharge added to the Part B and Part D premiums.

-Since 2007, high-income Medicare enrollees have been required to pay the IRMAA surcharge for Part B coverage.
-An IRMAA surcharge for Part D premiums took effect in 2011.
+Since 2007, high-income Medicare enrollees have been required to pay the IRMAA surcharge for Medicare Part B coverage.
+An IRMAA surcharge for Medicare Part D premiums took effect in 2011.

 For Medicare beneficiaries who receive Social Security retirement benefits, the premium for Part B is deducted from their Social Security check.
-This is true regardless of whether the person is subject to the IRMAA surcharge or not.
+This is true regardless of whether the person is subject to the IRMAA surcharge.
 But the “hold harmless” provision that prevents Social Security checks from decreasing from one year to the next does not apply to people who pay the IRMAA surcharge.

-(The “hold harmless” provision has not been applicable in recent years, due to fairly large cost-of-living adjustments (COLA) for Social Security benefits.
+(The “hold harmless” provision has not been widely applicable in recent years, due to fairly large cost-of-living adjustments (COLA) for Social Security benefits.
 The 2023 COLA was historically large, and Part B premiums declined for 2023, including the Part B premiums that are paid by people subject to the IRMAA surcharge.
-So net Social Security checks are generally larger across the board for 2023 than they were in 2022.)
+For 2024, the average Social Security retiree benefit increased by $59/month, and standard Part B premiums increased by just under $10/month.
+For 2025, the average Social Security retirement benefit is increasing by about $50/month,3 and the Part B premium is increasing by a little more than $10/month.2 So the hold harmless provision continues to be non-applicable in nearly all cases.)

 Does 'Medicare income limits' mean the same thing as IRMAA?